timmcginley/Agile/Schedule/03/README.md

 2. other thing

 ## Exercise
-* Identify how we might adapt our current systems to teh needs of the future scenario.
+* Identify how we might adapt our current systems to the needs of the future scenario.